ncsa/Nightingale_real/docs/source/accessing/getting_acct.rst

 ##################

 To access Nightingale, you must first get an NCSA Identity (username and password) and request access from Nightingale administrators.
 Once approved, you will be given instructions on how to be added to NCSA's HIPAA Covered Entity.
-The three steps below explain this process.
+The four steps below explain this process.

 **1. Create an NCSA Identity**